shashank-netapp/api-collector/README.md

 # api-collector
-Collects rest api calls that are made by trident
+Collects rest api calls and zapi commands that are made by trident